Expert advice, investigations and advocacy for regulators

 Investigations

 Our regulatory solicitors work with some of the UK's leading regulators to lead and manage investigations regarding alleged misconduct, lack of competence and health-related matters.
-This includes cases with multiple registrants, allegations spanning over a number years, and dealing with sensitive issues and vulnerable witnesses.
+This includes cases with multiple registrants, allegations spanning over a number years, and dealing with sensitive and vulnerable witnesses.

 Tribunal advocacy